rawiriblundell/jsonprint/README.md

 finds any undesirable octals and prints an escaped replacement.

 This might be computationally expensive, so try to avoid it if you can.
 I have not undertaken any performance testing, so OTOH it may well be reasonable.
+YMMV.

 ### json_str()